serverless/blog/posts/2018-09-10-serverless-framework-best-microservices-api-awards.md

 #### See you at API World!

 Serverless will be given an award at the [2018 API Awards](http://apiworld.co/) ceremony on Monday, September 10, 2018.
-Hope to see you there!
+Come attend API World 2018 @ the San Jose Convention Center on Tuesday or Wednesday, Sep 11-12, with a free EXPO Pass on us!
+[Just follow the link.](https://www.eventbrite.com/e/api-world-2018-tickets-39700253527?discount=APIawards-expopass)